Toric moment mappings and Riemannian structures: Riemannian geometry in six dimensions

-Case $5$.
-The $2$-form belongs in the plane generated by $\mu_1$ and $\mu_2$.
+\textbf{Case 4}.
+The $2$-form belongs to the plane generated by $\mu_1$ and $\mu_2$.
 The position of this point inside the Weyl chamber $\bar B$ reflects the fact that $\omega$ is a linear combination of a 2-form arising from an almost complex structure $J$ and a simple 2-form arising from a positively-oriented $J$-invariant 2-plane.

-\begin{prop} The orbit $\sF_1$ parametrizes mixed structures determined by an OCS $J$ in $\sP^+$ and an OPS in $\sG$ whose 2-plane is $J$-invariant and oriented consistently with $J$. \end{prop}
+\begin{prop} A $\sF^+$ orbit parametrizes MS's determined by an OCS $J$ in $\sP^+$ and an OPS in $\sG$ whose 2-plane is $J$-invariant and oriented consistently with $J$. \end{prop}

-Case $6$ is completely analogous; $\sF_2$ parametrizes mixed structures with $J\in\sP^-$ together with an OPS whose 2-plane is $J$-invariant and oriented consistently with $J$.\smallbreak
+\textbf{Case 5} is analogous; $\sF^-$ parametrizes MS's with $J\in\sP^-$ and an OPS whose 2-plane is $J$-invariant and oriented consistently with $J$.\smallbreak

-Cases $7$ and $9$.
-This time, the position of the 2-form in $\bar B$ exhibits the $2$-form as a weighted linear combination of two compatible OCS's $J_+\in\sP^+$ and $J_-\in\sP^-$.
-By ``compatible'', we mean that both OCS's admit a common invariant $2$-plane on which $J_+$ and $J_-$ differ by sign, whilst on the orthogonal complement the two OCS's induce the same orientation.
-In the specific case displayed, the offending $2$-plane is $\langle e^3,e^4 \rangle$.
+\textbf{Cases 6 and 8}.
+This time, the position of the 2-form in $\bar B$ exhibits it as a weighted linear combination of two compatible OCS's $J_+\in\sP^+$ and $J_-\in\sP^-$.

+\begin{lemma} If two OCS's on $\R^6$ are compatible then they coincide up to sign on a real $4$-plane (and, therefore, on a complementary $2$-plane). \end{lemma}

+\nit{Proof} Fix one of the structures, and use this to identify $\R^6$ with $\C^3$.
+The second OCS lies in $U(3)$ with respect to the first and its $3\times3$ matrix has eigenvalues $\pm i$, whilst the first matrix is (say) $+i$ times the identity.
+In particular, both matrices leave invariant a complex 2-dimensional subspace of $\C^3$, giving rise to a real 4-plane. \medbreak

+As $J_+$ and $J_-$ belong to different orbits, they coincide on an invariant $4$-plane, but induce opposite orientations on the complementary $2$-plane.
+In the specific case displayed, the latter is $\langle e^5,e^6\rangle$.
 Thus,

-\begin{prop} The orbit $\sF^+_3$ parametrizes mixed structures determined by an OCS $J$ in $\sP^+$, and an OPS in $\sG$ whose 2-plane is oriented consistently with $-J$. \end{prop}
+\begin{prop} A $\sD^\pm$ orbit parametrizes MS's determined by an OCS $J$ in $\sP^\pm$ and an OPS in $\sG$ whose 2-plane is oriented consistently with $-J$. \end{prop}

-Case $8$ is the special case in which the contributions of the two OCS's have the same weight.
+\textbf{Case 7} is the special case in which the contributions of the two OCS's have the same weight.
 The 2-dimensional subspace is determined by the kernel of $\omega$ and thus the orientation is not specified by the tensor.
-This corresponds exactly to Yano's definition of Riemannian $f$-structure \cite{Yano, YKSM}, further developed by Blair \cite{BlGMG}.
-The $(1,1)$-tensor satisfies the condition $\fF^3+\fF=0$, and in the terminology introduced in \cite{BlGMG} this case represents an ``$\mathscr S$-structure''.\smallbreak
+This corresponds exactly to Yano's definition of Riemannian $f$-structure \cite{Yano, YKSM}, further developed by Blair \cite{BlGMG}: